 - Propane Burner and Stand OR Campfire with cooking grate

 - Canola oil OR butter (TIP: This is NOT an ingredient of pure maple syrup.
 If your sap suddenly foams up and threatens to overflow the pot while you are boiling, add ONE DROP to bring it back under control.
 Remember, just ONE little drop is all it takes.)

 - Smoky Lake Beginner Filtering Kit OR coffee filters OR cheesecloth

 - Cone Filter Tank OR homemade frame to hold the filter and a large pot or bowl positioned underneath to catch the syrup

 - Bottles, Mason jars OR any air-tight, food-friendly container

 Sap flows during the freeze & thaw cycle of Spring.
 Temperatures should be above freezing during the day and below freezing during the night.

-In Northern states, this normally happens in March and April.
-To the south, it can occur a month earlier.
+In Northern states, this typically happens in March.
+To the south, it can occur months earlier.

 HOW TO IDENTIFY A MAPLE TREE…